Chocolate Chip Cookie Cake

 Bake the Cake

-• Line two 8"x3" or 9"x3" cake pans with parchment rounds or butter and flour the bottom of the pan only.
+• Line two 8"x3" cake pans with parchment rounds or butter and flour the bottom of the pan only.
 Preheat the oven to 350°F.

-• Toss the chocolate chips with the tablespoon of water until moistened.
-Sprinkle the all purpose flour over the chips and toss to distribute the flour.
-Set the chips aside while you make the cake batter
+• Toss 8 ounces mini chocolate chips with 1 tablespoon water until moistened.
+Sprinkle 1 teaspoon all purpose flour over the chips and toss to distribute the flour.
+Set the chips aside while you make the cake batter.

-• Mix the Vanilla Butter Cake according to the recipe, folding the chocolate chips into the batter just before the whipped egg whites.
+• Mix 1 recipe Vanilla Cake according to the recipe, folding the chocolate chips into the batter just before the whipped egg whites.
 Pour 1/3 of the batter into one pan and 2/3 of the batter into the other pan.
 Spread the batter evenly and bake until the cake springs back when lightly pressed, about 25 minutes depending on pan size.

 Make the Brown Sugar Buttercream

-• Make the Italian Meringue Buttercream according to the recipe.
-Mix the molasses into the finished buttercream.
+• Make 1 recipe Italian Meringue Buttercream according to the recipe.
+Mix 2 tablespoons molasses into the finished buttercream.
 Divide the buttercream in 1/2, reserve one 1/2 for icing the cake, use the remaining for filling.

 Assemble the Cake

-• Make the rum syrup according to the recipe.
+• Make 1 recipe simple syrup (with rum) according to the recipe.
 Trim the sides of the cake to remove excess brown edges.
 Split the larger cake in two, horizontally, you will now have a total of three cake layers.

 • Place another cake layer, sprinkle with syrup and spread with remaining filling.
 Top with the last cake layer and sprinkle that layer with syrup.